-Epilepsy Smart Schools – helping schools across Western Australia and Australia-wide to meet their duty of care to children living with epilepsy.
+Epilepsy Smart Schools – helping schools across Western Australia and Australia-wide meet their duty of care to children living with epilepsy.

-Any school that wishes to develop the capacity of their teachers and school community to better support young people living with epilepsy should consider becoming an Epilepsy Smart School.
+Any school can develop the capacity of their teachers and school community to better support young people living with epilepsy and consider becoming an Epilepsy Smart School.

-Epilepsy is one of the most common chronic conditions that school staff will encounter during their career.
+Epilepsy is one of the most common chronic conditions school staff will encounter during their career.
 Students with epilepsy may need additional support – seizures can be just the tip of the iceberg.
-There are over 40 types of seizures and for each student their epilepsy experience is different.
+There are over 40 types of seizures and each student’s epilepsy experience is different.

 All Australian schools have a duty of care to ensure they provide an inclusive learning environment and 1 in 200 children live with epilepsy.
-Under the Australian Government’s Disability Standards for Education 2005 schools are obliged to ensure that students with additional needs can access and participate in education on the same basis as other students.
+Under the Australian Government’s Disability Standards for Education 2005 schools are obliged to ensure students with additional needs can access and participate in education on the same basis as other students.

 First aid training is not enough.
 Teachers need epilepsy-specific training.

 Epilepsy WA can train your staff and provide vital epilepsy and seizure first aid knowledge from as little as $12 per teacher.
-We can help your teachers understand epilepsy and how it may impact on your student’s learning capacity via a succinct online learning course or through the delivery of a face to face training session.
-EWA can also provide support to schools throughout Regional WA through our use of ZOOM, to provide live training via video link.
+We can help your teachers understand epilepsy and how it may impact on your student’s learning capacity via an online learning course or through a face-to-face training session.
+Epilepsy WA can also provide support to schools throughout regional WA via ZOOM, providing live practical training.
 To learn more about the courses we offer, such as our foundational course Epilepsy: An Introduction to Understanding and Managing Epilepsy, click here.

 The Epilepsy Smart Schools program has been developed to support students, teachers and the broader school community.

-Training teachers in epilepsy awareness and management is one of three vital and simple steps needed, to ensure your school can proudly state you are a nationally accredited Epilepsy Smart School.
+Training teachers in epilepsy awareness and management is one of three simple steps to ensure your school can proudly state you are a nationally accredited Epilepsy Smart School.
 So far Epilepsy WA has trained 1638 teachers beyond first aid for seizures across Western Australia.

 To become recognised as an Epilepsy Smart School, complete the following three steps: